denten-books/plain-text/0-intro.md

 ## 2. Theory and Practice

-My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Kittler paints at the end of his influential monograph.[^ln-kittler2] It would be easy to dismiss Kittler as a technological romantic or a Luddite.
-He was neither.
-Instead I read the concluding chapters of *Gramophone, Film, Typewriter* as a call to action.
-When Kittler writes that "media determine our situation,"[@kittler_gramophone_1999, xxxix] he challenges his reader to choose between complicity and defiance.
-What can be done to counteract technological determinism?
-In what follows, I outline the intellectual lineages that frame my answer.
-The search for a hermeneutics capable of addressing Kittler's challenge took shape as a species of materialism that is both pragmatic and experimental.
-On the way, I found fellow travellers who advocate for a more perfect union between theory and practice.
+My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] Kittler was neither a technological romantic nor a Luddite.
+I read the concluding chapters of *Gramophone, Film, Typewriter* as a call to action.
+When Kittler writes that "media determine our situation," he challenges his reader to choose between complicity and defiance [@kittler_gramophone_1999, xxxix].
+What can we do to counteract technological determinism that Kittler warns about?
+In what follows, I outline several intellectual lineages that frame my approach to the problem.
+A hermeneutics capable of addressing Kittler's challenge must be grounded in materialism that is both pragmatic and experimental.

-### 2.1 Pragmatic Materialism
+### 2.1 Materialism

 The shifting affordances of digital text challenge some of our deep-seated intuitions about literature.
-The word processor, the electronic book, and the operating system are some of the sites that stage the encounter between literary theory and practice.
-Influenced by several strains in materialist thought, *Plain Text* introduces a method of textual microanalysis.
-Where distant reading perceives patterns across large-scale copora, microanalysis breaks textuality down into its minute constituent components.
+The word processor, operating system, and the electronic book are some of the sites that stage the encounter between literary theory and practice today.
+In *Plain Text* I introduce a method of computational hermeneutics, which is a form of textual analysis strongly influenced by materialist critique.
+Where "distant reading" and cultural analytics perceive patterns across large-scale copora, computational hermeneutics breaks textuality down into its minute constituent components.
 It is at this scale that I find readers and writers becoming fundamentally alienated from the immediate material contexts of knowledge production.
-Mine is not however a post-human materialism of the kind that privileges an object's point view.
+Mine is not however a post-human materialism of the kind that privileges an object's point of view.
 On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate the textual encounter.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most powerful tools for analysis and resistance against technological determinism.[^ln-determine] But as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
-Recently, scholars like Kathleen Fitzpatrick, Tiziana Terranova, and Trebor Scholz have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004; @fitzpatrick_planned_2011].
-I join them to argue that in treating the instruments of intellectual production (and consumption) uncritically, all of us---readers and writers---accumulate an ethical debt, owed to ourselves and to the world.
+Recently, scholars like Kathleen Fitzpatrick, Tiziana Terranova, and Trebor Scholz have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@scholz_digital_2013; @fitzpatrick_planned_2011; @terranova_network_2004].
+I join them to argue that in treating the instruments of intellectual production and consumption uncritically, all of us---readers and writers---accumulate an ethical debt.

-For example, it is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most global reading publics.
+For example, it is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that theory appear in print behind paywalls inaccessible to most global reading publics.
-Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), enacts a material division of labor between editors, proofreaders, book sellers, and offshore typesetting shops.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, and yet another controls distribution in the market economy, for profit.
+Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), establishes divisions of labor between editors, proofreaders, book sellers, and offshore typesetting firms.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, and yet another controls distribution in the market economy, for profit.

 Distinctions of labor will remain in place as long as the conversation about ideas like "form" and "content" persists in the abstract.
 Materialist critique cannot achieve its stated aims without purchase on the material world.
-By grounding theory in practice, *Plain Text* constitutes a concerted effort to repay the debt of materialism.
-Complex systems that support the life of the mind today often lie beyond an individual's powers of understanding or control.
+My hope is that by grounding theory in practice, *Plain Text* can begin to repay the debt accrued by materialism divorced from matter.
+Complex systems that support the life of the mind today seem to lie beyond understanding or agency.
 In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly estranged from the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
 Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

+### 2.2 Experimentalism

-Connecting *theories* of meaning--making to the *practices* of meaning--making offers a way out of the bad faith conundrum.
+Connecting theories of meaning--making to the practices of meaning--making offers a way out of the bad faith conundrum.
 Bad faith identifies a misalignment between thought and action.
 The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
 William James articulated that view concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
-For James and other pragmatists, truth could not exist in the abstract.
-It entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James
-asked: "How will the truth be realized?
+For James and other pragmatists, truth could not exist in the abstract alone.
+It entailed also causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asked: "How will the truth be realized?
 What concrete difference will its being true make in anyone's actual life?
 What experiences will be different from those which would obtain if the belief were false?"
 Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein would later write in a similar vein about meaning as "defined by reference to the actions" [@ramsey_foundations_2013, 155].[^ln-pragmatism]

-For the pragmatist, truth-carrying propositions of the shape "X is" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?," "When?," "For whom?," and "What's at stake in maintaining that?"
+For the pragmatist, truth-carrying propositions of the shape "X is Y" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?," "When?," "For whom?," and "What's at stake in maintaining that?"
 Following the pragmatic insight of James and Ramsey, I will proceed with the conviction that